 Jesus said to his disciples, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will find it.”
 Matthew 16:25

-Fifteen years ago I heard Jesus calling me to follow Him.
+Eighteen years ago I heard Jesus calling me to follow Him.
 This calling ultimately resulted in me leaving the business world, learning the Word of God and becoming an evangelist.
-I used to be an IT evangelist.
+I used to be an Information Technology (IT) evangelist.
 I used to help businesses and educational institutions understand how to use IT to improve their success.
 Now I preach the Gospel of Jesus Christ to try to help people improve their life.
 One door closed and another one opened.
 I have had to embrace some hardships including loneliness and rejection.
 I have had to ask God for the courage to do His will (not mine) and Jesus has graciously embraced me, taught me, loved me and kept me close to His heart…and He will do the same for you, if you let Him.
 Invite Him in!

-Did you know the name Jesus means “God saves”?
+Did you know the name Jesus means?